Should I Rent My House Furnished?

 1. A furnished unit carries risk as an investment

-When you furnish your rental, the risk of exposure to damage is also high.
-It requires you to perform regular property inspections and preventive maintenance so the rental is in a superb state.
+When you commit to creating a furnished apartment or house, the risk of exposure to damage is higher than it would be for unfurnished properties.
+It requires you to perform regular property inspections and preventive maintenance so the property is in a superb state.
 These strategies help to lower the risk.
 Another way to reduce it is by asking for a substantial security deposit.

-Typically, furnished units tend to appeal to those looking to rent for a short period.
-Landlords must intensify their marketing efforts to avoid vacant rental spaces.
+Typically, furnished rentals appeal to those looking to rent for a short period, while long-term tenants don't tend to mind unfurnished properties.
+Landlords must intensify their marketing efforts to avoid vacant rental spaces when it is not unfurnished.

 3. Some tenants may request to remove some items

-Not all renters will want the furnishings you provide in the rental.
-They may request not to keep some and you’ll need to find a place to store these furnishings.
+Not every tenant will want the furnishings you provide in the rental.
+The tenant may request not to keep some and you’ll need to find a place to store it.

 It may also require you to rent an additional storage room where the furniture can be kept, which means additional paying additional fees.